max-petruzzi/max-petruzzi/README.md

 ### Hi there 👋

 I'm a current graduate student studying data science at MIT.
-I am searching for a full-time position for after graduation.

 I come from a Neuroscience and Biology background from UNC-Chapel Hill 🐏, so I am interested in applications of machine learning that help improve patient outcomes!